-Although the County, cannot directly affect any of those barriers we continue to look for ways to collaborate, educate and convene local municipalities on understanding the effects of policies on the creation of affordable housing and the ability of individuals to continue to benefit from residential investment.
-We also commit to keeping HUD certified counselors on staff to educate residents on their rights and choices.
-We also commit to working with local social service agencies, our citizen advisory committee, board of commissioners and other advocacy organizations to look for new ways to address public policies that either directly or adversely create barriers to creating, obtaining or accessing affordable housing.
+Although Oakland County, cannot directly affect any of those barriers it continues to look for ways to collaborate, educate and convene local municipalities on understanding the effects of policies on the creation of affordable housing and the ability of individuals to continue to benefit from residential investment.
+Oakland County also commits to keeping HUD certified counselors on staff to educate residents on their rights and choices.
+Oakland County also commits to working with local social service agencies, the citizen advisory committee, board of commissioners and other advocacy organizations to look for new ways to address public policies that either directly or adversely create barriers to creating, obtaining or accessing affordable housing.